Train Working Systems - Block & Non-block WorkingOn this page

 The block instrument usually also dispenses one or more shunting keys which allow interlocked operation of shunting signals between the first and last stop signals of the station, and may similarly also dispense other keys or tokens that allow operation of particular points, connections, and signals so as to ensure that a line that has to be isolated really is free of potential obstruction from other lines.

-More recently, these different kinds of token instruments have been coupled with electronic devices known as the Universal Fail-safe Block Interface (UFSBI) which accepts input from these block instruments and reproduces the status of the instrument at the other end over a separate channel entirely (usually on the voice channel or a spare channel of a quad cable, OFC, or radio link), to provide additional safety interlocking and fail-safe capability of the token instrument operation.
-UFSBI devices can work with Neale's token instruments, handle type token instruments, tokenless single-line Diado instruments, and tokenless double-line SGE instruments.
+Until recently, these different kinds of token instruments were also coupled with electronic devices known as the Universal Fail-safe Block Interface (UFSBI) which accepts input from these block instruments and reproduces the status of the instrument at the other end over a separate channel entirely (usually on the voice channel or a spare channel of a quad cable, OFC, or radio link), to provide additional safety interlocking and fail-safe capability of the token instrument operation.
+UFSBI devices can work with Neale’s token instruments, handle type token instruments, tokenless single-line Diado instruments, and tokenless double-line SGE instruments.

 Q. How is the Neale’s ball token system or other physical token system worked?

-This system is primarily used for single line routes (although it is seen on others too, e.g. MS-KMU-TPJ).
-The ball token system relies on the crew's physical acquisition and carriage of a small metal ball to mark a train's permission to enter a section of track.
+This system is primarily used for single line routes.
+The ball token system relies on the crew’s physical acquisition and carriage of a small metal ball to mark a train’s permission to enter a section of track.
 The ball is dispensed by a Token Instrument at either end of the block.
-The two instruments are interconnected so that at any given time, one and only one ball can be handed out from either of them, ensuring that only one train from either direction can enter the section of track ('block') controlled by them.
+The two instruments are interconnected so that at any given time, one and only one ball can be handed out from either of them, ensuring that only one train from either direction can enter the section of track (‘block’) controlled by them.